konturio/event-preview-image-generator/README.md

 The project is designed to create screenshots of a web page on a browser event.
 Can be used to create preview for later use when posting on social media using the opengraph protocol.

-The project uses 2 containers: chromium-headless and preview-generator.
-You can optionally use redis or memcached for image caching
+The project uses two containers: **chromium-headless** and **preview-generator**.
+You can optionally use redis or memcached for image caching.
+When running them directly with Docker you may want to mount two directories for persistent data:

+* `/app/cache` - Chromium profile and cache
+* `/app/share` - output screenshots and PDFs

 ## [Chromium headless](chromium-headless/README.md)